Leonhart Fuchs: Life

-On June 28, 1519 he started classes at the Hochschule (University of Ingolstadt), 62 km east of Wemding.
+On 28 June 1519 he started classes at the Hochschule (University of Ingolstadt), 62 km east of Wemding.
 There he studied Latin, Greek and Hebrew under, Johann Reuchlin and Jacob Ceporinus together with some philosophy and botany, and obtained his Magister Artium on 17 January 1521.
 During this time he became acquainted with the writings of Martin Luther, another graduate of Erfurt, and adopted the Lutheran faith.
 He then began to study medicine, obtaining his Medicinae Doctor on 1 March 1524.

-From 1524 to 1526, he practiced as a doctor in Munich, until he was offered the chair of medicine at the University of Ingolstadt in 1526.
-The university was firmly Roman Catholic and carefully monitored the religious practices and opinions of its professors, creating problems for Fuchs' Lutheran views.
-Thus, in 1528 he accepted a position as personal physician to Georg, Margrave of Brandenburg-Ansbach in Ansbach (then Onoltzbach or Onsbach), a Protestant.
+From 1524 to 1526, he practised as a doctor in Munich, until he was offered the chair of medicine at the University of Ingolstadt in 1526.
+The university was firmly Roman Catholic and carefully monitored the religious practices and opinions of its professors, creating problems for Fuchs, given his Lutheran views.
+Thus, in 1528 he accepted a position in Ansbach (then Onoltzbach or Onsbach) as personal physician to Georg, Margrave of Brandenburg-Ansbach, a Protestant.
 The position, which he held to 1531, came with a promise of a professorship at a university the Margrave was planning to found there.

-Fuchs was called to Tübingen by Ulrich, Duke of Württemberg in 1533 to help in reforming the University of Tübingen in the spirit of humanism.
+Fuchs was called to Tübingen by Ulrich, Duke of Württemberg, in 1533 to help in reforming the University of Tübingen in the spirit of humanism.
 He created its first medicinal garden in 1535 and served as chancellor seven times, spending the last thirty-one years of his life as professor of medicine.
 Fuchs died in Tübingen in 1566.

-While practicing in Munich he met and married Anna Catherina Friedberger, the daughter of a city councillor, (b.
+Whilst practising in Munich he met and married Anna Catherina Friedberger, the daughter of a city councillor, (b.
 1500 – d.
 24 February 1563) in 1524.
 With her he had 4 sons and 6 daughters, two of whom died in infancy.

 Work

 While working at Ansbach, Fuchs began his long career of scientific publications, beginning with his Errata recentiorum medicorum (Errors of modern doctors) in 1530, which he dedicated to his new patron.
 In this list of 60 "errors", Fuchs took a stand on the controversy between "Arabist" and Greek medical traditions, siding solidly with the latter, and pointing out the contradictions.
 In places, he went too far in rejecting or ignoring some aspects of Arab medicine that were uncontested.
 He also criticized the confusion in nomenclature which led to the production of medicines that did not demonstrate the alleged effects.
 The book was well received by some, with Brunfels reproducing it in the second volume of his own herbal (Novi herbarii) in 1531.
-In others it invoked fury.
+From others it evoked fury.
 Fuchs rebutted "Arabist" criticisms of the work in his Paradoxorum medicinae (1535), an expanded version of the Errata.

-Of his works on botanical illustration, the Codex Fuchs (Codex Vindobonensis Palatinus) is considered th most significant example of the Renaissance, with nine volumes, consisting of 1529 coloured plates.
+Of his works on botanical illustration, the Codex Fuchs (Codex Vindobonensis Palatinus) is considered the most significant example of the Renaissance, with nine volumes, consisting of 1529 coloured plates.
 Those that are signed, are by Ziegler or Meyer.